-PS39: Greenhouse Crop Management Instructor: Prof. Mapplebeck

-This course covers site selection, types of greenhouses, heating systems, ventilation, growing media, watering and fertilization, environmental controls in the greenhouse, and the production of bedding plants, pot plants, cut flowers, greenhouse vegetables and herbs.
+PS39: Greenhouse Crop Management Instructor: Prof. Mapplebeck growing media, watering and fertilization, environmental controls in the greenhouse, and the production of bedding plants, pot plants, cut flowers, greenhouse vegetables and herbs.
 The laboratory section of this course includes visits to commercial greenhouse operations.